sumanchapai/dfa/README.md

 A simple DFA simulator in Python

-For usage, see [test.py](./test.py).
-Note that this file isn't a test file for for code but an example of its usage.
+For usage, see **[machine.py](./machine.py)** that shows how to build a DFA machine.
+There is also a test file to see how you can check what the machine accepts and what it doesn't.
+Basically, you need to write your own test but this is a simple example.

 **This implementation is a toy project.**